001 - Macros for JavaScript API¶

 Custom ID and comments for translators¶

-for translators or to override the message id
+to provide comment for translators or to override the message id:

 import { defineMessage } from '@lingui/macro'